JOlivier92/Crushd/README.md

 We will need to:

-* Build a database to store user and browsing data such as videos, 'likes' and 'dis-likes'
+* Build a database to store user and browsing data such as videos, 'likes' and 'dis-likes'.
-* Construct a web application with interactive web page to browse user profiles and videos
+* Construct a web application with interactive web page to browse user profiles and videos.
-* Build a messenger feature that allows users who have liked each other to interact in real time
+* Build a messenger feature that allows users who have liked each other to interact in real time.